 It is used in the world of IoT where smart devices communicate and cooperate without boundaries in a secure manner to keep data away from remote and vulnerable concentration points.

-uPort was developed by ConsenSys and is a self-sovereign identity system based on Ethereum.
+uPort was developed by ConsenSys and is a self-sovereign identity system based on the Ethereum blockchain.
 It contains smart contracts, developer libraries, and a mobile app.
-Users can create and store personal information and identity through smart contracts with the key being held by the mobile app but the identity can be recovered if the device is lost.
+Users can create and store personal information, including their identities through smart contracts, whose keys are held in the service's mobile app.

-Developer libraries allow third-party developers to integrate support for uPort into their apps.
+Developer libraries allow third-party developers to integrate support for uPort into their apps, which may facilitate the smooth growth of the service as time goes on.

-They recently collaborated with City of Zug to create the world's first live implementation of a self-sovereign government issued identity on Ethereum..
-Citizens are already verifying their identity on the platform in the city full of cryptocurrency activity.
+The group recently collaborated with the city of Zug to create the world's first live implementation of a self-sovereign government issued identity on the Ethereum blockchain.
+Because of this, the city's citizens are already verifying their identity on the platform and cryptocurrency-related activity in Zug has grown considerably.

-Once a user creates the identity, they register at the City of Zug website and the data is verified.
-The digital identity is used by the user to access online services of the City of Zug seamlessly without need for passwords or logins.
+Once a user creates his or her identity with uPort, they register on the City of Zug website and their data is verified.
+The digital identity is used by the user to access online services of the City of Zug seamlessly without the need for passwords or logins.
+Perhaps, over time, services like uPort will truly facilitate a secure, yet borderless existence for all of us.